thutahw/tp/docs/DeveloperGuide.md

 * Abbreviation for Main Success Scenario, describing the most straightforward interaction for a given use case, which assumes that nothing goes wrong.

 #### *OS*
-* Short for Operating System, referring to mainstream Operating Systems Windows, Linux, OS-X.
+* Abbreviation Operating System, referring to mainstream Operating Systems Windows, Linux, OS-X.

 #### *Private contact detail*
 * A contact detail that is not meant to be shared with others